 Place the frame over the top of the water basin, with the tubing running up in the middle.
 I used silicone caulk to add stones to the edges of the frame for a natural look.
 Now add loose bricks in two rows over the frame, as shown.
 Place the overturned pot over the center of the frame on the bricks, and run the tubing up through the pot and out through the drainage hole at the top.

-I use plants around the edge of the fountain to soften the area and add a natural look.
-Make sure any plants you use will not block your view of the fountain as they mature!
-Also choose plants who don’t mind moisture such as pansies, violas, and bee balm.
+Now watch the saucer fill and splash over the sides, creating a wonderful water sound for your garden, and a gentle rain for the birds!
+The bricks also offer the birds an area to bathe safely, as they can grip it easily.
+You can use plants around the edge of the fountain to soften the area and add a natural look.
+Make sure any plants you use will not block your view of the strawberry pot fountain as they mature!
+Also choose plants that don’t mind moisture such as pansies, violas, and bee balm.